peterszerzo/elm-gameroom/talk.md

 # Multiplayer guessing game in 200 lines

+## Peter Szerzo

 ---

 ## Two years ago on a winter evening in Canada..

-I was playing a word game, thinking:
+I was playing a word game, and it was not going well..

 > I totally want to make this for the browser